 People exhibiting symptoms of COVID-19 or who have been exposed to someone with COVID-19 within 14 days of when they need to enter a court facility are asked to contact the court or their attorney, rather than come to the courthouse.
 Symptoms to self-screen for: chills, cough, muscle pain, sore throat, shortness of breath or difficulty breathing, fever of 100.4 degrees or higher, or new loss of taste or smell.

-.
-The Preparedness Plan addresses exposure control measures and specific recommendations courts will follow in order to begin further in-person courthouse activities.
-The Preparedness Plan addresses expectations for:
+Courts must continue to comply with the Judicial Council-approved Minnesota Judicial Branch COVID-19 Preparedness Plan, which addresses exposure control measures and specific recommendations courts will follow in order to reopen for in-person courthouse activities.

 This order does not change the continued use of remote hearing technology or the previously announced requirements to implement the Transitional Case Strategies for Civil, Criminal, Juvenile, and Probate case types.
 Self-Help Center services continue to be conducted by phone and email only.
 The Minnesota State Law Library continues to by appointment only.

 - June 15, 2020: Two Additional Counties Approved for Criminal Jury Trial Pilots